Immigration Interview Do's and Don'ts

 While immigration interviews can be stressful, you don't have to face the interview alone.
 You can contact an immigration lawyer who can assist you with processing your immigration case.
 They can provide you with valuable legal advice.
 It is crucial to seek legal help, particularly for those processing their immigrant visa through consular processing in a U.S. embassy or other U.S. government offices such as the National Visa Center.

-Immigration attorneys can also assist in collecting the documents for your interview date.
+Immigration attorneys can also help you collect the documents for your interview date.
 For instance, some interviews may require the applicant to bring an affidavit of support or a copy of the medical exam.
 Due to these varying requirements, it is best to seek legal assistance from an immigration lawyer.
 They can help you process your immigration application and attain the peace of mind you need as you go through this daunting process.